 This calculator allows you to enter an initial lump-sum extra payment along with extra monthly payments which coincide with your regular monthly payments.
 We also offer three other options you can consider for other additional payment scenarios.

-For your convenience current Greenville mortgage rates are published underneath the calculator to help you make accurate calculations reflecting current market conditions.
+For your convenience current Fairfield mortgage rates are published underneath the calculator to help you make accurate calculations reflecting current market conditions.

 By default 30-yr fixed-rate loans are displayed in the table below.
 Filters enable you to change the loan amount, duration, or loan type.